UWPCE-PythonCert/PythonCertDevel/source/modules/ObjectOrientationOverview.rst

 Attribute
-  Something that belongs to an object (or class): generally thought of as a variable, or single object, as opposed to a ...
+  Something that belongs to an object (or class): generally thought of as a simple value, variable, or single object, as opposed to a ...

 Method
   A function that belongs to a class.
-In Python, functions *are* semantically the same as any other type -- so all methods are "attributes", but not all attributes are methods --methods are the functions -- or more strictly speaking the 'callable' attributes.
+In Python, functions *are* semantically the same as any other type -- so all methods are "attributes", but not all attributes are methods.
+Methods are the functions, or more strictly speaking: the 'callable' attributes.

 Encapsulation
   The approach where the details of the structure are "hidden" in a class -- the user of the class does not need to know how the data is stored (and may not be able to know...)

 Data Protection
-  This is the cocept that classes can hide data from outside access (sometimes called "private" attributes.
+  This is the concept that classes can hide data from outside access (sometimes called "private" attributes.
 Python does not strictly support data protection.

-Class vs Instance attributes
+Class vs. Instance Attributes
   Attributes can be attached to a class -- that is, shared by all instances of that class, or they can be attached to only that instance.

 Subclassing